Commonwealth v. Hunt: Background

 Members of the Boston Journeymen Bootmaker's Society, founded in 1835 and local to Boston, worked exclusively on high-quality boots.
 In 1835, in response to rampant inflation caused by Andrew Jackson's destruction of the Bank of the United States, the society raised their pay, by means of striking, to $1.75 per pair of boots produced.
 In 1836, they staged another strike, this time successfully raising their pay to $2.00 per pair.
 Their rates remained the same in 1840, when the incidents giving rise to Hunt occurred.
 However, by that time increases in the quality of the boots being produced prevented the bootmakers from producing pairs as quickly, essentially lowering their hourly rate in the midst of a severe economic downturn triggered by the Panic of 1837.

-One journeyman bootworker, Jeremiah Horne, was in a dispute with the Society.
+One journeyman bootmaker, Jeremiah Horne, was in a dispute with the Society.
 Horne began to have disagreements with the Society when he agreed to do extra work on a pair of boots without charging for the extra labor.
 The Society imposed a fine on Horne, which he refused to pay.
 Ultimately the fine was forgiven when Horne's master, Isaac Wait, agreed to pay Horne for the work at the Society-fixed rate.
 Horne nevertheless continued to breach the Society's rules, and soon had incurred another $7 in fees.
 The Society demanded that he pay.
 When Horne refused, the Society threatened a walkout of Wait's shop and Wait fired him.

 Horne responded by entering a complaint with the Suffolk County Attorney, Samuel D. Parker, and by sending his cousin, Dennis, who was also a member of the Society, to try to reach a settlement with them.
 Dennis attended a Society meeting in early October 1840, but was ridiculed and stormed out.
 A few days later, on October 8, an indictment was entered charging that the Society was a criminal conspiracy to impoverish employers and non-union laborers.
 Seven members of the Society were named as defendants.
 Although there was no evidence that the Society planned to strike or that there was any large-scale disagreement between employers and the Society, Parker decided to take the case.
 The trial began on October 14 and ended on October 22.